Have you ever been curious about why government budgeting is important?

 5. Economic Growth

-A country’s economic growth is often measured by its gross domestic production (GDP).
+A country’s economic growth is often measured by its gross domestic product (GDP).
 It represents the total dollar value of all goods and services produced over a specific time period within a country.
 The government may complement or complete the economic activities of the private sector.
 This partnership could spur, or sustain, economic growth.
 For example, the government needs to properly plan the allocation of land in its territories.
 It would then build the roads and lease out lands to the appropriate developers.
 Upon completion, the private sector’s activities in what was once a barren or undeveloped area would create value for the population through job creation, services, and goods.
 Progress without government involvement may take a longer time.
-That is why free trade area zones and tax-exemptions are created by the government to stimulate such activities.
+That is why free trade area zones and tax exemptions are created by the government to stimulate such activities.
 As a country’s economic growth involves the total rate of investment and savings, the government can manage the taxation of various industries through a budget.

 6. Mitigating Economic Divide

 The economic divide is one of the threats to a country’s economic stability and development.
-The mitigation of the economic divide can be minimised without slowing down the economic growth by providing budget allocations for the targeted group of people to enhance economic mobility and reduce the economic divide gap among the people.
+The mitigation of the economic divide can be minimised without slowing down economic growth by providing budget allocations for the targeted group of people to enhance economic mobility and reduce the economic divide gap among the people.
 For instance, the government should provide allocation for educational access and increase education quality as education is one of the major factors that contribute to increasing economic mobility.
 One of Malaysia’s government initiatives is the Peranti Siswa Keluarga Malaysia (PRSIS) aid.
 It provides tablet assistance to bridge the digital divide, especially for students from B40 backgrounds.
 In addition to that, the government made education as accessible as possible through scholarships, publicly-funded universities, grants to private educational institutions, as well as education loans like the National Higher Education Fund Corporation (PTPTN).